metagov/daostar/creative-universe/README.md

 ![Screen Shot 2023-02-26 at 10 12 23 PM](https://user-images.githubusercontent.com/9309884/221479614-5e3f5c5e-dd6d-4a4a-bacf-0be8f52c12ea.png)

 4. Write your profile number on the back of your medallion.
-Add your name or handle, if you like.
+Add your name or handle, if you like, plus any #hashtags.
 5. Add your medallion to the DAO Creative Universe.

 <!-- 6.
 If your organization is a member of DAOstar One, add a little star.
 (Other categories will be coming.) -->